top of page

 The 34% protein content and animal fat is a plus, although some of the protein comes from grains, and it has an equal amount of carbohydrates at 34%.

-Have you tried a grain-free diet?
-Do you have any great low-carb products to recommend?
-Are you thinking about transitioning your cat to fresh food?
+Have you got a kibble-addicted kitty that you want to transition to wet or fresh food?
+Have you witnessed any carb-related health issues?
 Share your opinions and experiences in the comments.

 Comments